bcgov/design-system/components/header/README.md

 # Header - Basic

-Headers help people understand what the content of the page is about while providing a consistent look, feel, and functionality across government sites.
+Headers help people understand what the product or service is about while providing a consistent look, feel, and functionality across government sites.

 ### Required